aditjain588/CPT_S-321-Object-Oriented-Software-Design/ShapesCreation/README.md

 need to be updated accordingly.<br/>
 6) Compute the area of a sequence of shapes, which is the cumulative area of all existing shapes.<br/>
-7) Filter shapes on specific criteria, such as the area of the shape.
+7) Filter shapes on specific criteria, such as the area of the shape, color and on thickness..
 For example, the user might want to know what are all shapes whose area is less than or equal to a certain threshold.<br/>
+8) The application should allow the user to undo/redo all operations since the application has been last started.
+This means that there is no need to think about making the undo/redo stack persistent.<br/>
+9) The application should be able to save and load data from an XML file.